model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 We hope this convinces you about the risks of stubbing.
 Always keep in mind that stubs are essentially additional assumptions in your harnesses.
-Because of that, we recommend our users to avoid stubbing whenever they can.
+Because of that, we recommend our users to only use stubbing when necessary.
-If there's no other option, then you can get more assurance by writing harnesses for your stubs.
+Note that you can also write harnesses for your stubs if you need more assurance.

 ## Considered Designs